MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/update-office-for-mac-using-msupdate.md

 > [!NOTE]
 > - The identifiers for the Office apps, such as Word and Outlook, can be used for Office for Mac (from an Office 365 or Microsoft 365 subscription plan) or for Office 2019 for Mac (either a retail or a volume licensed version).
 > - If an update is pending for MAU itself, that update must be applied before any applications can be updated.
-> - Identifiers are not case-sensitive when run interactively from the command-line, but use the character casing from the table above when running from a management tool such as Jamf Pro.
+> - Identifiers are not case-sensitive when run interactively from the command-line, but use the character casing in the table when running from a management tool such as Jamf Pro.

 ## Related articles